+Failure to disconnect power before servicing could result in death or serious injury.
 Disconnect all electric power, including remote disconnects before servicing.
-Follow proper lockout/ tagout procedures to ensure the power can not be inadvertently energized.
-Failure to disconnect power before servicing could result in death or serious injury.
+Follow proper lockout/tagout procedures to ensure the power can not be inadvertently energized.
+Verify that no power is present with a voltmeter.

-- Check electrical connections (prior to startup each season). - Check unit operating controls.
+- Check electrical connections (prior to start-up each season). - · Check unit operating controls.